rdrpenguin04/mathy-notes/README.md

 ## Installing

 If you don't have Rust; get it from http://rustup.rs.
-After that, run `cargo install mathy-editor`, and you're done!
+After that, run `cargo install mathy-notes`, and you're done!

 ## Usage